Femia > Health Library > Pregnancy > Pregnancy week by week > Entering week 12: Baby development, belly changes, and pregnancy care tips

 12-week pregnancy symptoms

-Week 12 is often a time when symptoms start to transition, as hormone levels are reaching their peak.
+Week 12 is often a time when symptoms start to transition, as hormone levels reach their peak.
 Here’s what you might feel:

 👉Find out more: What’s happening at 11 weeks pregnant: Baby size, development, and self-care